seanjackson6325/CSC207-Final-Project/readme.md

 # Specifications

     - Personal Todo List
+    - Create your own account
     - Create and Manage Groups
     - Group Todo Lists
+    - Has accurate weather analysis to base Todo tasks on
+    - Be able to edit a personal or team Todo task
     - Be able to see other's schedule (in the same group)
     - Be able to request and accept Todos from others on empty time slots
     - Different types of Todos (commute, private, work...etc)